Megaquarium

 “In conclusion, this game has made me feel emotions that only the death of my childhood cat has, and I doubt I would find that kind of gut-wrenching pain anywhere else at such an affordable cost.”

 The game's atmosphere is widely praised for its serene and whimsical qualities, providing a soothing escape from daily life.
-Many players appreciate its charming visuals and immersive environment, which evoke nostalgia reminiscent of titles like Zoo Tycoon 2.
-While some technical aspects may affect the overall experience, the overall ambiance remains a highlight.
+Players appreciate the absorbing visuals and the nostalgic feel reminiscent of titles like Zoo Tycoon 2, although some note that technical limitations can slightly detract from the overall experience.
+Overall, the atmosphere is considered a standout feature that enhances the enjoyment of the game.

 “The game has a lovely and absorbing atmosphere, which helps the hours pass by.”